Explainable AI for microseismic event detection: Materials and Methods

 \subsection{Microseismic Dataset and PhaseNet Model}

-Our evaluation of the explainable AI approach involves utilizing a dataset comprised of microseismic waveforms, which capture the characteristics of minor induced earthquakes, along with noise recordings.
+\chreplaced{The dataset used in this study consists of triggered waveforms recorded during hydraulic fracturing operations in British Columbia, Canada.
+The acquisition geometry comprised nine three-component surface seismic sensors distributed over an area of approximately 100 km$^2$.
+The original recordings were sampled at 250 Hz and subsequently downsampled to 100 Hz, which is sufficient for the present study because the dominant signal frequency is below 50 Hz.
+The cataloged events are low-magnitude induced microseismic events ($0.5 < M < 2.5$) with manually picked P- and S-wave arrival times, occurring at an average depth of 2.1 km and ranging from 1.7 to 2.4 km.
+The dataset comprises labeled waveform windows, with a consistent length of 30 seconds each.
+The event windows include local events as well as events recorded at distances exceeding 10 km from the array centroid, while the noise windows were extracted from continuous recordings during intervals without detected seismicity before operations began and include field-specific non-seismic background and transient noise.
+Each window is assigned a binary label: signal (event) if it contains a microseismic arrival, or noise if no event is present.
+We curated a balanced dataset of approximately 10,000 windows.
+For each run, we randomly selected 100 windows as a balanced training subset for threshold tuning, and then evaluated the model on a separate test set of 9,000 windows drawn from the remaining 9,900 windows. }{Our evaluation of the explainable AI approach involves utilizing a dataset comprised of microseismic waveforms, which capture the characteristics of minor induced earthquakes, along with noise recordings.
 The dataset comprises labeled waveform windows, with a consistent length of 30 seconds each, obtained from continuous recordings in a practical monitoring setting.
 Each window is assigned a binary label: signal (event) if it contains a microseismic arrival, or noise if no event is present.
 We curated a balanced dataset of approximately 10,000 windows, split into a training set (100 windows) and a test set (9,000 windows).
-The signals in this dataset are low-magnitude seismic events (in the order of 0.5 < M < 2.5) from a surface geophone array, with clear P-wave and S-wave onsets, superimposed on ambient noise.
-Examples of noise encompass instrument noise as well as a range of non-seismic transients that are characteristic of the field environment.
-All waveforms are preprocessed with amplitude normalization, which is standard for microseismic detection.
+The signals in this dataset are low-magnitude seismic events (in the order of $0.5 < M < 2.5$) from a surface geophone array, with clear P-wave and S-wave onsets, superimposed on ambient noise.
+Examples of noise encompass instrument noise as well as a range of non-seismic transients that are characteristic of the field environment.} All waveforms are preprocessed with amplitude normalization, which is standard for microseismic detection.
 We use three-component recordings (East-West, North-South, vertical) so that phase polarity differences can be leveraged by the model.
+For the harmonic-noise robustness experiments described later, the injected harmonic noise was taken from a separate field dataset acquired in Spain, consisting of five surface stations with strong pump-induced harmonic noise.